bhlevca/WebGnomeAPI/README.md

 WebGnomeAPI
 ===========

-The API service that interfaces with py_gnome
+A web service that interfaces with py_gnome